osalpekar/apartment-rental-system/README.md

 The following routes are defined in the server:
 1. ip_address:3000/app/psql/users - read/write to postgres database instance
 1. ip_address:3000/app/mysql/users - read/write to mySQL database instance
+1. ip_address:3000/app/users - welcome message for the app